geo-ant/blog/_posts/2025-05-24-rust-testability-and-non-send-types.md

 Now, we can write a nice test for `execute_thread`, since that still depends on an interface, rather than a concrete type.
 Isn't this basically just as good as testing `spawn_thread`?
-After all, `spawn_tread` only calls `execute_thread` with a `SystemAudio` instance, which we want to use in production anyways.
+After all, `spawn_thread` only calls `execute_thread` with a `SystemAudio` instance, which we want to use in production anyway.
 Call me crazy, but I'll argue this is not good enough.

 To my mind, we should treat items under test as black boxes as much as is feasible.
 Testing `execute_thread` as a substitute for `spawn_thread` relies